bsaha12/iCoder/README.md

-# Project Name : iCoderBootstrap
+# Project Name : iCoder
 Our bootstrap website contains the latest articles and news about technology.
 This website was made  using HTML, CSS, and JavaScript.
 A popular CSS framework called Bootstrap is used here.

 ## Table of Contents :